MarceloBarrera/brewery-app/README.md

 Launches the test runner in the interactive watch mode.\
 See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

-### `npm run test-mac-e2e`
+### `npm run test-e2e`

-Runs e2e tests using [Nightwatch](https://nightwatchjs.org/) test runner using Chrome driver and MAC OS.
+Runs e2e tests using [Nightwatch](https://nightwatchjs.org/) test runner using Chrome driver.
 App should be running in a different process or browser.

-### `npm run test-mac-e2e:headless`
+### `npm run test-e2e:headless`

-Runs e2e tests in a headless manner using [Nightwatch](https://nightwatchjs.org/) test runner using Chrome driver and MAC OS.
+Runs e2e tests in a headless manner using [Nightwatch](https://nightwatchjs.org/) test runner using Chrome driver.
 App should be running in a different process or browser.

 ### `npm run build`